aplteam/Cider/docs/Cider-User-Guide.md

 A>
 A> Feel free to save system variables in files like `⎕IO.apla` in your source folder.
 A>
-A> That's another way to make sure that system variables are set as early as possible, because LINK will establish the values of system variables defined in files before it attempts to bring code into the workspace.
+A> That's another way to make sure that system variables are set as early as possible, because Link will establish the values of system variables defined in files before it attempts to bring code into the workspace.

 #### Bringing the code into the workspace

-In this step, all files with supported file extensions (See LINK's documentation for details) found in `source` and any subfolder are established in the workspace in `{parent}.{projectSpace}`.
+In this step, all files with supported file extensions (See Link's documentation for details) found in `source` and any subfolder are established in the workspace in `{parent}.{projectSpace}`.

-To achieve this Cider uses LINK[^link].
+To achieve this Cider uses Link[^link].

 Note that from now on we will refer to: